 Instructions:

-1. Place the tennis ball or squeaky toy inside the toe of the sock.
+- Put the tennis ball or squeaky toy inside the toe of a sock.

-2. Tie a knot above the ball to secure it.
+- Tie a knot above the ball to “seal” it in

-4. Let your dog chase, chew, and play with their new sock ball!
+- Let your dog chase and chew and play with a sock ball!

-Why Dogs Love It: The sock ball combines the fun of a soft toy with the excitement of a ball.
-It’s great for fetch and chewing.
+Why Dogs Love It: The sock ball is the best of both worlds as it is a soft toy and a ball.
+It is steller for fetching and chewing!

 3. The Treat Dispenser Bottle

-• Empty plastic water bottle (clean and label removed)
+- Empty plastic water bottle (rinsed out and label removed)

-• Scissors or a knife (for cutting holes)
+- Scissors or a knife (to poke holes)

 Instructions: